 We all know the quote: ‘Good friends are like stars.
 You may not always see them, but they are always there.’

 But unlike stars, good expat friends can be visited.
 It may not be easy.
 It may take some saving, a lot of planning, blowing all your air miles, or putting twenty people up in your house (thank god the kids were happy to crash on the floor…on bean bags…on yoga mats!) but the effort will be worth it.

-So if your heart is heavy right now after leaving friends or having friends leave you, remember that for every au revoir there can always be a re-bonjour.
+So if your heart is heavy right now with expat goodbyes, after leaving friends or having friends leave you, remember that for every au revoir there can always be a re-bonjour.